inno-devops-labs/S24-core-course-labs/app_python/README.md

 the datetime module for handling time and the pytz library for handling time zones.

+`/visits` route is used for number of total visits on this app

 ## Flask Installation

 1. Ensure you have Python installed on your system.
 You can download it from `python.org`.